 “Although the geostrategic outlook is generally pessimistic for 2022, chinks of positivity can be found.
 We anticipate improvements in the Middle East, after years of worsening instability and insecurity, including a probable US-led deal with Iran on its nuclear programme.
 The strength of the global economic rebound also suggests many countries and regions will emerge in bruised but reasonable shape in 2022, albeit vulnerable to wider instability and new coronavirus variants that may emerge.
 This is a positive change from last year, but it is still not a climate where a sense of normalcy is likely to prevail.”

-The Strategic Outlook 2022 is presented in a highly visual manner, supplemented by interactive infographics (such as the one above), maps and diagrams.
+The Strategic Outlook 2022 is a highly visual product, supplemented by interactive infographics, maps and diagrams.

-For further details or to arrange an interview with Henry Wilkinson, Chief Intelligence Officer at Dragonfly please contact:
+For further details or to arrange an interview, please contact:

 Notes to Editors